-The seminar will explore the life and oeuvre of the Syrian short story writer Zakariyya Tamir.
-Widely considered the father of the modern Syrian short story, Tamir’s works have influenced entire generations of Arab writers and readers.
-In his seminar, Dr Columbu will address Tamir’s trajectory both thematically and chronologically, and will read passages of his short stories to stimulate a discussion on modernity, gender roles and authoritarianism in contemporary Syrian literature.
+The seminar will explore the life and oeuvre of the Syrian short story writer Zakariyya Tamer.
+Widely considered the father of the modern Syrian short story, Tamer’s works have influenced entire generations of Arab writers and readers.
+In his seminar, Dr Columbu will address Tamer’s trajectory both thematically and chronologically, and will read passages of his short stories to stimulate a discussion on modernity, gender roles and authoritarianism in contemporary Syrian literature.

 Dr Alessandro Columbu